scazan/task/README.md

 Uses a simple json file so it can be consumed via a number of other interfaces (command line, phone, web, etc) .
 Supports subtasks, deadlines, single subtasks assigned to multiple tasks, and all the normal things a task manager does.

-To install, download this repository (or git clone it) into ~/dev/task (if you want to change that directory, just put it anywhere and edit the "task" file which is simply a bash script pointing to executable):
+To install, download this repository (or git clone it) into ~/dev/task (if you want to change that directory, just put it anywhere and edit the "task" file which is simply a bash script pointing to the executable):
 ```
 touch ~/tasks.json
 npm install